shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 </script>
 ```

 This is a form that allows us to fill in data for item creation.
-In the `uploadImage` function you will see we respond to a file input element's `oninput` event and upload the file using IPFS.
+In the `uploadImage` function you will see we respond to a file input element's `oninput` event, take the first file and upload the file using IPFS.
 In our form element we use `@submit.prevent` to automatically call `e.preventDefault()` before the `submit` function to prevent the page from redirecting.

 The component will look like this.
 We will style it later.